ALAMEDA ELKS MEMBERSHIP

 Have a question?

 [email protected]

 Need website help:

 [email protected]

 LAPSED MEMBERS

 If your membership has lapsed, we want you back!
 We would like to welcome previous members to re-join Elkdom.
-If your membership has lapsed, we want to invite you become a member again.
+If your membership has lapsed, we want to invite you to become a member again.
 You will not have to pay back dues, and your membership will restart the date you are approved for reinstatement.
 The important thing is to start connecting with your friends and having fun again.
 Everything else takes care of itself.
 Reach out to the Membership Committee today.

 Apply for Membership